Consortium leader:

 Brief description:

-For more information please visit Center for Molecular Fingerprinting Research National Laboratory's website: http://mukkozpont.hu/
+For more information please visit the official National Laboratory website: http://mukkozpont.hu/

 Implementing entity: